jason-sidhu/premier-league-fullstack/README.md

 - A Fantasy Premier League game with a unique scoring system for a better fantasy experience
 - Live betting odds and predictions

-## About me

-My name is Jason Sidhu and I am the developer behind Premier League Hub.
-As a passionate football fan and computer engineering student at the University of Waterloo, I created this app to provide a one-stop platform for EPL enthusiasts.
-I'm committed to delivering a top-notch user experience and continuously enhancing the app with exciting new features.

 ## Technologies Used

 Premier League Hub is built with a variety of cutting-edge technologies, including: